What is the temporal bone?

 Related pathologies

 The temporal bone can be fractured just like any other bone in our body.
 Broken bones can cause pain in the right or left temporal bone, but other symptoms can also occur, such as dizziness and facial paralysis.
-An infection of the mastoid cells, known as mastoiditis, or a tumor can develop.
+Additionally, certain medical conditions can affect the temporal bone.
+For example, Paget’s disease of bone, a chronic disorder that disrupts the normal bone remodeling process, can lead to abnormal thickening or weakening of the temporal bone.
+This may result in symptoms such as hearing loss or cranial nerve compression.
+Moreover, an infection of the mastoid cells, known as mastoiditis, or a tumor can develop.

 Amplifon online hearing test